 Dear Name withheld,

-You should have given your tutors a Form 1099-MISC to report the income you paid them.
+You should have given your tutors a Form 1099-MISC to report the income you paid them (assuming you classified them as independent contractors).
 The Form 1099-MISC is to be given to each tutor by January 31 each year for the income paid in the prior year.
 A copy is also sent to the IRS.
 It sounds like you missed that deadline.